|

 giving.
 He wants all

-Christians to live by a median income, meaning equal.
+Christians to live by a median income, a type of equality.

 Some